 About the Author

-Disclosure: The author received a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+Disclosure: The author received a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.